ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Language in Thought and Action*

 By the definition once accepted widely, any person with even a small amount of “Negro blood”— that is, whose ancestors were classified as “Negroes”— is “black”.
-It could be argued /the same thing about whiteness/.
+It could be argued *the same thing about whiteness*.
 The fact that it used to be one thing but not the other is because that system of classification *suited the convenience of those making the classification*.
-Classifications /reflect a social conveniency or necessity/— and different necessities are always producing different classifications.
+Classifications *reflect a social conveniency or necessity*— and different necessities are always producing different classifications.

 > When one person kills another, is it an act of murder, an act of temporary insanity, an act of homicide, an accident, or an act of heroism?
 As soon as the process of classification is completed, our attitudes and our conduct are, to a considerable degree, determined.
 We hang the murderer, we treat the insane, we absolve the victim of circumstance, we pin a medal on the hero.
 >
 >  —— *Language in Thought and Action*

-We talk about ‘snap judgments’, like Daniel Kahnemann did on [Thinking, Fast and Slow](/), suggesting that prejudices can be avoided by thinking more slowly; this is definitely not the case, /for some people think very slowly with no better results/.
+We talk about ‘snap judgments’, like Daniel Kahnemann did on [Thinking, Fast and Slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0141033576?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-ffab-es-21&linkCode=xm2&camp=2025&creative=165953&creativeASIN=0141033576), suggesting that prejudices can be avoided by thinking more slowly; this is definitely not the case, *for some people think very slowly with no better results*.

 Reactions such as “A Jew’s a jew” suggests that the denoted, extensional jew, is the fictitious one inside one’s head.
 People like Einstein, Woody Allen or Henry Kissinger happen to be jews, people who have gained the admiration of many people, and someone reacting that way can be confronted with the observation.
 These are usually treated as “exceptions”.
 At this point, *they will go on saying “But exceptions only prove the rule”, which is another way of saying “Facts don’t count”*.